NwCoder21/Linux-Sandbox/basic_Linux_Commands.md

 ## `rm -i`

-The command `rm` with the option `-f` interactively removes a file.
+The command `rm` with the option `-i` interactively removes a file.
 Here, the flowers.txt file  being deleted.

 ```yaml
 $ rm -i flowers.txt